remadrivan/Catawa/README.md

 OpenLDAP comes with the awesome [Password Policy](http://www.zytrax.com/books/ldap/ch6/ppolicy.html) overlay, which adds password and authentication policy enforcement directly into SLAPD itself.
 This layer of security is immediately applied against any system using LDAP as an authentication provider with zero client-side changes.

-***However!*** Such overlays are part of LDAPv3, which adds richer return data, but most common languages do not support providing this data when using the `bind` function.
+***How!?*** Such overlays are part of LDAPv3, which adds richer return data, but most common languages do not support providing this data when using the `bind` function.
 An LDAP bind will work the same regardless, but will lack this informative data (e.g. account locked, password reset required, etc.).

 *Catawa* provides this detailed LDAP authentication as a REST microservice that can be incorporated into any application's authentication process. *Catslap* also acts as middleware security to isolate your LDAP services from your other applications (your apps won't require administrative bind credentials).
 Also, because *Catslap* is powered by [Mojolicious](http://mojolicious.org), horizontal scaling and zero-downtime hot redeployment are effortless through the built-in [Hypnotoad](http://mojolicious.org/perldoc/Mojolicious/Guides/Cookbook#Hypnotoad) pre-forking web server.